 5.1 Exercise of Restraint and Care in Designating Material for Protection.

 Each Party or Non-Party that designates information or items for protection under this Order must take care to limit any such designation to specific material that qualifies under the appropriate standards.
 The Designating Party must designate for protection only those parts of material, documents, items or oral or written communications that qualify so that other portions of the material, documents, items or communications for which protection is not warranted are not swept unjustifiably within the ambit of this Order.

-Mass, indiscriminate or routinized designations are prohibited.
+Pursuant to the Federal Rules of Civil Procedure and applicable local rules, mass, indiscriminate or routinized designations are prohibited.
 Designations that are shown to be clearly unjustified or that have been made for an improper purpose (e.g., to unnecessarily encumber the case development process or to impose unnecessary expenses and burdens on other parties) may expose the Designating Party to sanctions.